 - Finally, those who initially requested it, the Puritans, refused to read it but used the English language Geneva Bible instead.

 The details of how the King James Bible came to be are a bit different.
-And while May 2 is the date that the publication is celebrated, the actual printing date is not known with certainty.
+And while May 2 is the date the publication is celebrated, the actual printing date is uncertain.

 Origin of the King James Bible

 They requested some modest changes to the Church of England.
 James ignored almost all of their requests.
 One that interested him and which he believed would ultimately placate the Puritans was their request to create a new English translation of the Bible.